-It's an indulgent, yet light tasting trifle with layers of chocolate cake, rum and eggnog mousse and whipped cream.
-It's family friendly (using rum extract) and quick and easy to make.
+If you love eggnog, you're going to adore this eggnog dessert!
+This NO BAKE Mini Eggnog Trifle is an indulgent, yet light-tasting trifle with layers of chocolate cake, rum flavor, eggnog mousse, and whipped cream.
+It's family-friendly (using rum extract), quick and easy to make, and perfect for the holiday season.
 But the best part is the sparkly edible gold candy pearl garnish!

 Jump to: